-Mossad assassinated top Iran scientist with remote gun: NYT
+Mossad assassinated Iran's top nuclear scientist with remote-operated machine gun: report

 Mohsen Fakhrizadeh, the "father" of Iran's nuclear weapons program, was shot with a computerised machine gun controlled by Israel's Mossad operatives, the NYT report said.